VarshaChahal/CSRF_demo/setup/nginx_reverse-proxy_setup.md

     }
 }
 ```
-NOTE: This configuration includes ssl configuration as we plan to serve the applications over https.
-You can make it more secure by configuring the reverse proxy to redirect all http traffic to https.
+<strong>NOTE: This configuration includes ssl configuration as we plan to serve the applications over https.
+You can make it more secure by configuring the reverse proxy to redirect all http traffic to https.</strong>

 - Link the custom configuration file: `sudo ln -s /etc/nginx/sites-available/nginx-config /etc/nginx/sites-enabled/`
 - Test configuration file syntax: `sudo nginx -t`